Backpacking Medicine

 Zion National Park: We have chosen this area because it is simply beautiful.
 It’s early in the backpacking season and this give the best chance of having good weather.
 It is low in altitude and in latitude.
 There are many places to hike and many places to camp and also there are hotels.
 Below are some links to help you find places to camp, hike and hotels to stay in.

-Backpacking Students will backpack before and after the course that is taught Saturday April 20th.
+Backpacking Students will backpack before and after the course that is taught Monday and Tuesday.

 Transportation: Students are responsible for their own transportation to and from Springdale/Zion Utah.
 You will not be reimbursed for travel.